 6. Industry Specialization

 Given the current level and availability of technology, you should expect your agency to offer some type of online access that lets you: view the status of your accounts, correspond with their collectors, and possibly even run statistical reports on your collection portfolio.
 If you place just a handful of claims a year, this may not be an important issue, as long as the collectors regularly update you on the status of each account.
-But if you have hundreds or thousands of accounts, you’ll definitely want to use an agency that provides easy Internet access to this information.
-Their ability to customize ad hoc reports should also be a deciding factor.
+But if you have hundreds or thousands of accounts, you’ll definitely want to use an agency that provides web access to this information.
+Their ability to offer customized and ad hoc reports should also be a deciding factor.

 8. Fee Structure